Fudan-iGEM/2025-wiki/pages/description.md

     </div>
 </div>

-By combining experimental and computational perspectives, we ensure that *DR.&nbsp;sTraTeGY* is not only observable but also predictable.
+By combining experimental and computational perspectives, we ensure that *DR.sTraTeGY* is not only observable but also predictable.
 In doing so, we provide future researchers with a robust framework to study resistance dynamics and design their own interventions with greater confidence.

 Explore more details about **YeastVerse** on our [Model](/model/) page.